isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         return log(sqrt(d <= 0 ?
 1 : d));
     }

-Here, we know that `compute` will not throw because it is composed out of operations that don't throw.
+Here, we know that `compute` will not throw because it is composed out of operations that don’t throw.
 By declaring `compute` to be `noexcept`, we give the compiler and human readers information that can make it easier for them to understand and manipulate `compute`.

 ##### Note

-Many standard library functions are `noexcept` including all the standard library functions "inherited" from the C standard library.
+Many standard library functions are `noexcept` including all the standard library functions “inherited” from the C standard library.

 ##### Example